Appointment scheduling is available Monday through Friday, 8:30 a.m. to 5 p.m. For referrals,

 “Pain is your body's way of letting you know something is wrong,” says Dr. Balkany.
 “Fortunately, there are many treatments available to help patients who are experiencing pain improve their quality of life.”

-Dr. Baumeister is certified by the American Academy of Pain Management and has specialized in the treatment of chronic pain since 1997.
+Dr. Baumeister is board certified by the American Osteopathic Board of Medical Specialities in Family Practice with subspecialty certification in pain medicine.
+He has specialized in pain management since 1997 and was an assistant clinical professor at the University of Washington Pain Center.
 His background, which includes six years in emergency medicine and in family practice, gives him a broad knowledge base with which to approach and treat chronic pain patients.

 Dr. Baumeister’s mission is to understand each of his patients as a whole, to work with them for solutions and to inspire hope.